 Families will be recruited prior to the schools being randomised (randomisation is described in section 3.4).
-Recruitment will occur through sending letters home with school-going children in participating schools.
-In order to publicise the study, community research administrators (two research assistants) will be available to talk to parents in the playground.
+Recruitment will occur through sending letters home with school-going children in participating schools and through face-to-face conversations with families in schools/children's centres.

+In order to publicise the study, community research administrators (two research assistants/school) will be available to talk to parents in the playground.
 The siblings of school-going children from participating schools, who are aged 18 months to 4 years old, will be invited along with their parent/carer to take part in the study.
+Families who attend children's centres/nurseries will also be invited to take part in the study.

 For children to be eligible for wave 1 they must have been born between 01/09/2008 and 01/04/2011, for wave 2 between 01/09/2009 and 07/07/2011 and for wave 3 between 01/09/2009 and 06/11/2011.
 This will ensure that the children are available to complete 3 terms worth of the intervention before they begin in reception class.
 The lower age range has been chosen to capture very young children who are at an age where they are likely to be able to walk and the upper limit has been to capture children before they begin primary school education.
 Children who are disabled will be included in the trial.
 Families will be excluded if the parent is unable to provide informed consent.

 Parents will be given written information about the study when they are invited to participate; this will include the known risks of physical activity as outlined in section 1.4.
 Any injuries sustained by the children during the intervention period will be the responsibility or the parent/carer; this will be made clear in the information sheet and also on the consent form for the study.
 The invitation to participate will also include a reply slip with a stamped envelope addressed to the research team.
-To express interest in participating in the study, parents will return the reply slip and will subsequently be contacted via telephone by a community research administrator to discuss their participation in the trial.
+To express interest in participating in the study, parents will return the reply slip or give verbal agreement to be subsequently be contacted via telephone by a community research administrator to discuss their participation in the trial.
 If the family agrees to participate an appointment will be arranged for the parent to provide written informed consent for themselves and their child and for the baseline measurements.
 In schools randomised to the PiP intervention, families who are excluded from the study or do not wish to participate in the study will still be allowed to access the PiP intervention.
 To account for the linguistic diversity among the study population, all project materials including information sheets and consent forms will be prepared in English and Urdu (translations will be prepared in collaboration with BiB staff, according to standard BiB procedures).38